altmattr/mq-magic/stem_club/facilitator.md

 ## PC connection

 When your laptop WiFi is connected to the Pi, it is not connected to the internet at all.
 You had to disconnect from the internet to do that in the first place.
-The Pi is also not connected to the internet, so nothing is anymore!
+The Pi is also not connected to the internet, so nothing is any more!

 If you jump back on your normal WiFi you will be able to get to the internet, but not the Pi.

-If you are lucky enough to have a wired netowrk connection you can connect to both at once, but otherwise you have to do one at a time.
+If you are lucky enough to have a wired network connection you can connect to both at once, but otherwise you have to do one at a time.
 This is one reason to work in groups.
 One person will normally connect their laptop to the Pi while everyone else stays connected to the internet for looking things up.